Skip to Main Content

 Regaining eligibility

-Regaining eligibility for financial aid after a conviction also used to be its own process You usually were asked to complete an approved drug rehabilitation program or pass two unannounced drug tests administered by an approved drug rehabilitation program.
+Regaining eligibility for financial aid after a conviction also used to be its own process.
+You typically needed to complete an approved drug rehabilitation program or pass two unannounced drug tests administered by an approved drug rehabilitation program.

 Other ways to fund college

 Federal aid is one of the best ways to fund college.
-It should be the first place you go to receive scholarships, grants, work-study and federal student loans.
+It should be the first place you look for scholarships, grants, work-study and student loans.

-However, financial aid packages can also fall short.
-If that happens, here are other options you can explore to help you pay for school:
+If financial aid packages fall short, here are other options you can explore to help pay for school:

 • State and local funding.
-To access state and local funding, first, you need to fill out the FAFSA.
+To access state and local funding, you’ll first need to fill out the FAFSA.
 Most state and local funding is need-based, meaning it’s awarded based on economic need and not merit.
-By filling out the FAFSA, these agencies can get a better grip of what your financial situation looks like and determine your eligibility for aid.
+By filling out the FAFSA, these agencies can determine your eligibility for aid.
 You can also explore other types of aid through local and state nonprofits, for-profit businesses and organizations that don’t require the FAFSA.

 • Institutional funding.
 Many colleges offer scholarships, grants and, in some cases, loans to help cover the cost of your education.
 See what your school offers and what you’re eligible for.
 You may find that college-level funding is enough to cover most of your education costs.